marcysutton/technical-accessibility/README.md

 # Technical Accessibility

-How to use your web development skills for the good of mankind
+How to use your web development skills for the good of humankind

 By Marcy Sutton, Senior Front-end Engineer at Deque Systems